gangelo/simple_command_dispatcher/README.md

 - `application_controller` is a base class, inherited by all other controllers.
 The `#authenticate_request` method is called for every request in order to make sure the request is authorized (`before_action :authenticate_request`).
 - `request.headers` will contain the authorization token to authorize all requests (`request.headers["Authorization"]`)
-- This application uses the following folder structure to manage its _simple_command_ commands:
+- This example application uses the following folder structure to manage its backend command services:

 ![N|Solid](https://cldup.com/1UeyWzOLic.png)

-Command classes (and the modules they reside under) are named _**according to their file name and respective location within the above folder structure**_; for example, the command class defined in the `/api/my_app1/v1/authenticate_request.rb` file would be defined in this manner:
+SCD works best using the _convention over configuration_ paradigm.
+Consequently, backend command service classes, and the modules they reside under, are best named **according to their file name and location within their respective folder structure**.
+For example, in our example app, the command service class in the `/api/my_app1/v1/authenticate_request.rb` file, would be defined in this manner:

 ```ruby
 # /api/my_app1/v1/authenticate_request.rb